 Foskor Phalaborwa predominantly focuses on the extraction of phosphate rock which produces sulphuric acid and phosphoric acid.
 The mine has been in operation for 61 years.

-Foskor Phalaborwa`s training department was also now better able to focus on problem areas such as retarder use.
+Foskor Phalaborwa’s training department is also now better able to focus on problem areas such as retarder use.
 After training operators to apply the correct retarding procedures, Foskor achieved a reduction from 90 Haul Truck tyres consumed a year, to only 40 tyres.

 “The simulator is a fantastic tool which is user friendly and the operators love to train on it.
 Simulators reduced downtime and maintenance cost by 40%.”

 Cassie Vorster, Learning and Development Practitioner, Foskor Phalaborwa

 “From a company perspective, we will never go back to the old methodology of training.”

 Louise De Jongh, General Manager of Human Capital, Foskor Phalaborwa

 Glencore Xstrata – Eland